From Season 8, Mexico—One Plate at a Time

 - Finish the sauce.
 Heat the oil in a large (4-quart) saucepan over medium high.
 Once hot, add the garlic and stir until golden brown, about 1 minute.
 Scrape in the tomatillo sauce and cook until the mixture has reduced to the consistency of thick tomato sauce, about 4 minutes.
 Reduce the heat to medium and add the epazote, cilantro and broth and simmer for 15 to 20 minutes until the consistency is like a light cream sauce.
 Taste and season with salt, usually 1 teaspoon depending on the saltiness of the broth.
 Keep warm until you’re ready to serve.

 - Cook the bacon.
 While the sauce is simmering, heat a very large (12-inch) heavy skillet (preferably cast iron) over medium-high.
 Add the bacon and cook until crispy and browned, about 10 minutes.
 Scoop out the bacon (leaving the bacon drippings behind) and drain on paper towels.

 - Sear the scallops.
 Heat the skillet with the bacon drippings over medium-high heat.
 Pat the scallops dry with a paper towel and season both sides with salt.
 When the pan is very hot, lay in the scallops.
 Saute until golden brown, about 2 to 3 minutes per side, or until medium rare.
 Transfer the scallops to a warm plate.

 - Finish the dish.
 In a small bowl, toss the arugula with the lime juice and sprinkle with salt.
 Ladle the warm tomatillo-olive sauce on the bottom of each of 4 warm dinner plates.
 Place three scallops on each plate and top with some of the dressed arugula.
-Sprinkle with bacon and pine nuts.
+Sprinkle with bacon.
 You’re ready to serve.